Kuoxsr/fhb-villager-sounds/README.md

 So I did.

 Ever since then, I've had so much fun putting this together, I can't stop.
-As evidence of this, the edition I'm working on now contains witch sounds, a music disc, an end credits speech, and I'm hoping to add pillagers and maybe even *zombie* villagers.
+As evidence of this, the version I've just released contains allay sounds, slime sounds, beacon sounds, a cow sound, witch sounds, two music discs, an end credits speech, and I'm hoping to add pillagers and maybe even *zombie* villagers.

 Please send help.
 I think I may have lost my marbles.